wclementi/wclementi/README.md

 ## I'm 16 y.o student studying at ITG

 - 🌱 I’m currently learning Game Hacking & Reversing, Software development
-- 🥅 2021 Goals: I would like to expand my knowledge C# & C++ languages, make a simple cheat for assult cube and later on more                   advanced cheat in TABG
+- 🥅 2021 Goals: I would like to expand my knowledge C# & C++ languages, make a simple trainer for assult cube and later on more advanced one for TABG

 <br />